Adobe-Consulting-Services/lazybones-aem-templates/README.md

 You can also download the distribution package from [BinTray](https://bintray.com/pledbrook/lazybones-templates/lazybones), unzip it, and add it to your PATH.

-# Configuring the Bintray Repository

-As these templates aren't (yet) in the default Lazybones template repository, you need to manually configure the ACS Lazybones template repository.
-To do this, create a file named `config.groovy` in `~/.lazybones` (creating this folder if necessary) with this content:

-    bintrayRepositories = [
-          "acs/lazybones",
-          "pledbrook/lazybones-templates"
-    ]

 # Using the Multimodule Template

 Once you've done this configuration, you can run Lazybones: